 - Display Narcissistic Rages: intense anger, aggression, or passive-aggression that occurs when a narcissist experiences a setback or disappointment; anything that shatters their illusions of grandiosity, entitlement, or superiority and triggers their inadequacy, shame, and/or vulnerability.

 - Coerce: Get you to give up or to do something that you don’t want to do.

 - Feel jealous, provoke arguments, and limit your contact with friends and family.

 Having a personality disorder significantly decreases one’s ability to correctly perceive reality.

 How Narcissism Begins

-So, how does someone become a narcissist?
-Narcissistic thinking and behaving can be learned in childhood from a narcissistic parent or caregiver.
-Victims of narcissists often create a “false self” as a coping mechanism to survive emotionally.
-The false-self expresses itself more suitably and socially acceptably than the true self.
-This false self imitates “normal” human emotions including empathy, which allows narcissists to appear to be kind, caring, and compassionate human beings.
+How does someone become a narcissist?
+Narcissistic thinking and behavior can be learned in childhood from a narcissistic parent or caregiver.
+Victims of narcissists create a “false self” to survive emotionally.
+For narcissists, this false self is more socially acceptable than the real self.
+The false self imitates “normal” human emotions, including empathy, which allows narcissists to appear kind, caring, and compassionate.